Correctness (computer science)

-For example, successively searching through integers 1, 2, 3, … to see if we can find an example of some phenomenon—say an odd perfect number—it is quite easy to write a partially correct program (see box).
-But to say this program is totally correct would be to assert something currently not known in number theory.
+For example, successively searching through the positive integers (1, 2, 3, …) to see if we can find an odd perfect number is quite easy to write and is a partially correct program that would find an odd perfect number, if such a number exists (see box).
+However, to say this program is totally correct (i.e., that it will find such a number and terminate) would be to assert that an odd perfect number actually exists, which is currently not known in number theory.

 A proof would have to be a mathematical proof, assuming both the algorithm and specification are given formally.
-In particular it is not expected to be a correctness assertion for a given program implementing the algorithm on a given machine.
+In particular, it is not expected to be a correctness assertion for a given program implementing the algorithm on a given machine.
 That would involve such considerations as limitations on computer memory.

 A deep result in proof theory, the Curry–Howard correspondence, states that a proof of functional correctness in constructive logic corresponds to a certain program in the lambda calculus.
 Converting a proof in this way is called program extraction.

 Hoare logic is a specific formal system for reasoning rigorously about the correctness of computer programs.
 It uses axiomatic techniques to define programming language semantics and argue about the correctness of programs through assertions known as Hoare triples.

 Software testing is any activity aimed at evaluating an attribute or capability of a program or system and determining that it meets its required results.
-Although crucial to software quality and widely deployed by programmers and testers, software testing still remains an art, due to limited understanding of the principles of software.
+Although crucial to software quality and widely deployed by programmers and testers, software testing still remains an art due to a limited understanding of the principles of software.
 The difficulty in software testing stems from the complexity of software: we can not completely test a program with moderate complexity.
 Testing is more than just debugging.
 The purpose of testing can be quality assurance, verification and validation, or reliability estimation.
 Testing can be used as a generic metric as well.
 Correctness testing and reliability testing are two major areas of testing.
-Software testing is a trade-off between budget, time and quality.
+Software testing is a trade-off between budget, time, and quality.